 In 2012, LOA took on the project as an agency-wide service and joined forces with AARP Virginia.
 Collection and distribution were moved to early February to serve the senior population in the most vulnerable part of winter.

-Our goal is to collect 50,000 pounds of soup and other non-perishable items to provide bags of food for 3,000 older adults in need right here in our community.
+In 2026, our goal is to collect 50,000 pounds of soup and other non-perishable items to provide bags of food for 3,000 older adults in need right here in our community.
 At the top of our list of who to serve are LOA’s homebound Meals on Wheels recipients.
 Other recipients include: LOA’s Diners Club participants; older adults receiving LOA’s transportation, case management, and in-home care services; more than 1,500 residents of low-income, independent senior housing; and seniors who receive assistance from area Departments of Social Services and other agencies.